cu-sanjay/614-A-DAA-Project/README.md

 # Maze Solver / Pathfinding Prowess
 # ⬆️⬇️⬅️➡️↘️↙️↖️↗️

-Our Mini Project for Semester 5 (DAA - Design and Analysis of Algorithms).
-In this project, we explore the concepts of Depth-First Search (DFS), mazes, and pathfinding algorithms.
+In this project, we explore real-world applications of Depth-First Search (DFS), mazes, and pathfinding algorithms.

 ## 🗒️ Table of Contents
 - [Definitions](#definitions)